Frequently Asked Questions

 Does your program impose a limit on the graduate year of applicants?

 Yes.
-You must have graduated from an ACGME approved medical school within 5 years of application or will meet necessary requirements for graduation before residency begins - Medical School Diploma.
+You must have graduated from an ACGME approved medical school within 5 years of application.

 Does your program accept Comlex scores from DO applicants?

 Yes.
-Successful completion of the USMLE step 1 with a min score of 200 or the Comlex (a combination of the USMLE and Comlex is not acceptable).
+Successful completion of the USMLE step 1 with a minimal passing score of 200 or the COMLEX exam, (a combination of the USMLE and Comlex is not acceptable).

 What is the preferred method of communication during the application cycle?